RoseCollette0/Bank-Deposit-Analysis/README.md

 NR.EMPLOYED: stands for the number of employees in the economy, which is a macroeconomic indicator reflecting overall employment levels.

 Y: Refers to whether a customer accepted or rejected a bank's offer.

+#DATA CLEANING AND WRANGLING
+##DATA CLEANING STEPS

+1. Dataset Loading and Null Value Check:
+The dataset was loaded into Microsoft Excel, and a quick check for null values was done using the filter function.
+The =COUNTBLANK(range) formula was also used to double-check.
+No missing values were found in the dataset.
+2. Text Normalization for Readability:
+The `Find and Replace` function was used to convert the first letters of each word in the dataset columns into sentence case.
+This step was done to improve readability and ensure consistency in presentation across the dataset.

+3. Spelling and Uniformity Correction:
+The Find and Replace function was used to fix any spelling errors and make sure similar words were used consistently across the columns.
+This was done to maintain consistency in terminology throughout the dataset.

+4. Whitespace Check:
+The ‘Filter’ function was used to check the dataset, and it confirmed that there were no extra spaces.
+Therefore, no further trimming was needed.

+5. Data Type Consistency:
+   A thorough check was done to make sure the data types were consistent across the dataset.
+Numeric values were placed in the correct fields, and categorical data was assigned properly.

+6. Outlier Detection:
+   - The dataset was checked for outliers or unusual rows that could indicate data entry errors or anomalies using the ‘filter’ function.
+After reviewing the data, no significant outliers were detected.

+7. Redundant or Duplicate Data:
+The dataset was checked for duplicate records, and duplicate rows found, were deleted to maintain data integrity and prevent repetition.

+8. Column Header Consistency:
+In conclusion of the cleaning process, a final check was made on the column headers to ensure the names were consistent with the data given.
+Everything was aligned correctly, so there was no confusion when analyzing the data.

+##DATA WRANGLING STEPS

+During the analysis process, several transformations and categorizations were applied to facilitate deeper insights and comparisons.
+Below are the key wrangling operations:

+1. Quarterly Column Creation from Months:
+A new column labeled `Quarter` was derived from the `Month` column.
+This column was created by mapping each month to its respective quarter (Q1, Q2, Q3, or Q4), based on the month number:
+•	Q1: January, February, March
+•	Q2: April, May, June
+•	Q3: July, August, September
+•	Q4: October, November, December
+  - This categorization allows for the grouping of data by quarters, facilitating time-based analyses.

+2. CPI Grading from CPI Column:
+The `CPI` column was used to derive a new categorical column called `CPI_Grade`.
+Based on the CPI values, they were assigned to specific categories (e.g., 'Low', 'Medium', 'High').
+This grading enabled a better understanding of inflation trends.

+3. CCI Grading from CCI Column:
+  A new column called `CCI_Grade` was created by categorizing the CCI values into ranges and since the `CCI` values collected were all in negatives, they were graded in these ranges;
+•	-20s: Values in the range of -20 to -29
+•	-30s: Values in the range of -30 to -39
+•	-40s: Values in the range of -40 to -49
+•	-50s: Values in the range of -50 to -59
+  - This grading system helped to classify customer confidence levels and study its relationship with deposits.

+4. Euribor3M Rating from Euribor3M Column:
+The `Euribor3M` values were categorized into three levels based on their values.
+The ratings were:
+•	Low: Euribor3M values < 1%
+•	Medium: 1% ≤ Euribor3M < 2%
+•	High: Euribor3M values ≥ 2%
+No Euribor3m rates in the dataset was < or = 1, hence no low rates are recorded.
+This transformation helped analyze the relationship between interest rates and subscription deposit volumes.

+5. Responses from the Y Column:
+The `Y` column, which originally contained 'yes' or 'no' responses, was split into two separate columns:
+•	Yes Column: Counted the number of 'yes' responses.
+•	No Column: Counted the number of 'no' responses.
+This transformation allowed for a clearer analysis of the distribution of 'yes' and 'no' responses across the dataset.

+Conclusion:
+After completing the cleaning and wrangling steps, the dataset is now ready for detailed analysis.
+The data is structured, standardized, and enriched with additional variables that will allow for in-depth insights into trends and patterns.